 Pizzica

-Pizzica is a small pizza shop in Budapest specializing in pizza al taglio — the Roman rectangular-shaped slices that are cut with a scissor and usually taken to-go.
-The de Bartolomeo brothers, natives from Southern Italy, run this tiny takeout joint in District 6; on most days you'll find them sliding cast-iron pans in and out of an electric oven.
+Pizzica is a small pizza shop in Budapest specializing in pizza al taglio the Roman rectangular-shaped slices that are cut with a scissor and usually taken to-go.
+The de Bartolomeo brothers, natives from Southern Italy, run this tiny and beloved takeout joint in District 6; on most days you'll find them sliding cast-iron pans in and out of an electric oven.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
-I never accept money in exchange for coverage.
-But this means I must rely on readers to support my work.
-If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.
+If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).